kachuy/ads-platform-tools/README.md

 # ads-platform-tools

 Tools and utilities for the Twitter Ads Platform.

+Also useful, see https://github.com/twitterdev/ton-upload for using the TON API.

 ## hash_tailored_audience_file